p2ppsr/bridgeport-docs/BRIDGEPORT_NODE_API.md

 ## API Documentation

-The Bridgeport Node itself exposes a simple API, with the following two endpoints:
+The Bridgeport Node itself exposes a simple API, with the following three endpoints:

 ### GET `/`